user-friendly/practice/leetcode/README.md

 Date: 10/??/2025

 The important thing I didn't notice after reading the description is that the increment between subsequent elements doesn't need to be exactly 1, but any positive integer (within limits, of course).

+After about 2 hours (with about an hour break in-between) I gave in to the dumbest solution.
+It beats 93.75%  of submissions on runtime complexity.
+Wtf?
+I mean, the data set is very small, but there has to be some better solution.